Epi-GTBN/package/README.md

 - For Mac and Linux user: enter directory that stores the `.tar.gz` package, then run command `R CMD install epiGTBN` to install
 - For PC user: additional software 'Rtools' needs to be installed, then in R console run command `install.packages("path\\to\\epiGTBN_XXX.tar.gz", repos=NULL, type="source")` to install
-- Install from github: Compressed source code can be found at [github.com/Epi-GTBN/package/releases](https://github.com/Epi-GTBN/package/releases), currently there is no plan to implement the `install_github()` method.
+- Install from GitHub: Compressed source code can be found at [github.com/Epi-GTBN/package/releases](https://github.com/Epi-GTBN/package/releases), currently there is no plan to implement the `install_github()` method.

 ## USAGE EXAMPLE